Nithish98/semantic-search/README.md

   Source : https://www.kaggle.com/stackoverflow/stacksample/data

-  There are 3 Data frames/n
+  There are 3 Data frames
-  questions.csv - which contains questions and relavant details tags.csv - tags tagged to each question answers.csv - which contains answers and relavant details
+  questions.csv - which contains questions and relavant details
+  tags.csv - tags tagged to each question
+  answers.csv - which contains answers and relavant details

 Every question contains

-  Id – unique id assigned to every question when a question is posted Title – summary of the question asked
+  Id – unique id assigned to every question when a question is posted
+  Title – summary of the question asked
   Body - description of the question
-  Tags – categories that questions that belong to Answers – accepted answer to the posted question Score – no of upvotes
+  Tags – categories that questions that belong to
+  Answers – accepted answer to the posted question
+  Score – no of upvotes
-  Question created date - date when question is posted Answer created date - date when the answer is posted owner id - User id of each user
+  Question created date - date when question is posted
+  Answer created date - date when the answer is posted
+  owner id - User id of each user

 Total dataset consist of 1263995 questions and 37000 unique tags with 2million questions anwsered.